 Lastly–as you can tell by the pictures, I like mine really roasted, but feel free to pull out of the oven to your level of doneness.

 If you’re looking for how to make air fryer asparagus check out fellow blogger, Evolving Table.
-Or, if you’d like to roast another side dish, check out this roasted turnips recipe by Healthy Seasonal Recipes.com
+Or, if you’d like to roast another side dish, check out this roasted turnips recipe by Healthy Seasonal Recipes.com.
+If you’re looking for more balsamic recipes, try this Crispy Tofu with Balsamic Tomatoes by Happy Food Healthy Life.

 - 1 lb. asparagus